Ok team, things are about to get real simple up in here. I’m talking the most simple of them all, Easy Baked Mac & Cheese.

 Add about ½ cup of the milk and whisk it into the flour mixture until there are no lumps.
 Add the rest of the milk and bring to boil, whisking all the time to make sure it doesn't stick to the bottom and go lumpy.

 Once the sauce thickens (5-8 minutes) take it off the heat and whisk in the grated cheese, nutmeg (if using), wholegrain mustard and salt & pepper.

-Drain the macaroni when it is cooked and stir through the cheese sauce.
-Here you can stir through anything else you want to add to the mac and cheese - maybe peas, broccoli, chorizo etc.
+Add the cooked macaroni to the cheese sauce and stir through.
+At this point you can add anything else you want to add to - maybe peas, broccoli, chorizo etc.